 Sister Diane also came on the scene in 2007 and is still doing the same thing today as she did then – a little bit of everything!
 She helps with packing toffee, with the retail store, with lighting a fire under Don and Laura when they need it, and with spending long days at craft shows selling the toffee.
 She has a different “real” job, but is always available to offer whatever free time she has to help do whatever needs to be done at The Toffee House.

 Brother Jim was convinced to join The Toffee House in 2010.
 He has a seasonal tax business and had some free time in November and December.
 What better way to spend that time than at The Toffee House?
 Fortunately he agreed to do that (you gotta love big brothers.)
 He comes in every November and December and helps out with production.
 He comes back every year with “fresh eyes” – helping us to improve processes and generally make things better.
 He’s The Toffee House’s official “idea man.”
+Normally that meant he came up with the ideas then disappeared while we did the work.

 In November 2012, niece Lauren S. came on to answer phones.